devinkr/js-dom/readme.md

 - Select and target DOM elements using a query selector
 - Create, read, update, and delete DOM elements
 - Change the attributes or content of a DOM element
+- Explain the benefits of jQuery
+- Explore jQuery methods for DOM manipulation and traversal

 ## Framing (5 min)